Risin' with the Blues

-Risin' with the Blues is the last studio album released by American musician Ike Turner.
+Risin' with the Blues is the final studio album released by American musician Ike Turner.
 The album was released in the United States on September 12, 2006.
-It was produced by Turner's son, Ike Turner Jr., and Roger Nemour.
-The album was well received, receiving positive reviews, and winning the Grammy Award for Best Traditional Blues Album.
+It was produced by his son, Ike Turner Jr., and Roger Nemour.
+The album received positive reviews and won the Grammy Award for Best Traditional Blues Album.

 Critical reception

 Senior contributor of All About Jazz, C. Michael Bailey, rated the album five stars and wrote:There is nothing remotely retro about the music or its production.
 Turner seamlessly updates the music with which he has been associated for fifty years, advancing the causes of Robert Cray, Little Milton, Otis Rush and Buddy Guy with burping electric bass, sinewy lead guitars and horns aplenty.

 Reviewing the album for AllMusic, Jonathan Widran wrote:The real joys of this disc are his scorching guitar energy, followed by his jumpy boogie-woogie piano.
 It's pretty much a funky and humor-laden bluesfest throughout, from his funked-up update of "Gimme Back My Wig" to the shuffling blues of "Tease Me."
 He finds a balance between tongue in cheek attitudes (as on the retitling of "Five Long Years" to "Eighteen Long Years," a reference to his marriage to Tina) with more heartfelt touches on softer songs like "A Love Like Yours."
 He also ventures into spirited New Orleans territory on "Goin' Home Tomorrow" and offers a prayer of forgiveness for his countless lifelong sins by declaring that "Jesus Loves Me."